 Foreign currency risk is the risk that the fair value or future cash flows on an exposure will fluctuate because of changes in foreign exchange rates.
 The Company's exposure to the risk of changes in foreign exchange relates primarily to those of the Company's net assets denominated in NZD.
-A 10% change in the value of CAD relative to NZD would not have a significant impact on these consolidated financial statements.
+A 10% change in the value of CAD relative to NZD would not have a material impact on the consolidated financial statements.